Canadian Real Estate Trends Are More Important Than "The Numbers"

 I'll give ya an example:

-Years ago I was reading every book, every article, every email, every thing on real estate investing and Canadian real estate trends that I could get my paws on.
+Years ago I was reading every book, every article, every email, everything on real estate investing and Canadian real estate trends that I could get my paws on.

 My journey ultimately lead me to a mortgage broker that handled an amazing amount of investment property financing.